The Complete Guide to Remote Podcast Recording

 External Mic(s)

 Consider an affordable, plug-and-play USB mic like the Rode NT-USB or a Samson Q2U.
+The Shure MV7+ is a professional microphone that can reject room noise, features a digital pop filter, and provides easy plug-and-play recording.

 Pop Filter